International Journal of Applied Dental Sciences

 ABSTRACT:As Hepatitis B(HBV) is the most important type of viral hepatitis easily transmitted in dental settings, this cross-sectional study conducted among 500 interns from 12 dental colleges of Karnataka, India to assess the vaccination status, knowledge, attitude, practices regarding HBV using a 35 – item structured questionnaire.
 Of the 500 students only 71.6% had completed the Hepatitis B immunization schedule.
 Knowledge level regarding carrier rate, the incubation period, clinical features and transmission was low.
 Although 66.2% agreed that professionals have a moral duty to treat HBV infected patients only 57.4% students showed willingness to treat them.
 The practices followed were noted to be inadequate to prevent transmission, with only 61% students using gloves, 72.8% using face masks and 1.6% using protective eyewear routinely.
 A total of 73.5% said there is a need for practical application based teaching of HBV prior to entering the clinical years.
 Hence, a revision of curriculum with emphasis on vaccination and infection control against HBV is recommended.

 Pages: 86-90 | 785 Views 14 Downloads

 How to cite this article:

-Dr. Sailee P Patankar, Dr. Puttaswamy B and Dr. Lt Col Satish R Chandar.
-Indian dental students’ vaccination status, knowledge, attitudes, practices regarding Hepatitis B. International Journal of Applied Dental Sciences.
-2017; 3(3): 86-90.
+Dr. Sailee P Patankar, Dr. Puttaswamy B, Dr. Lt Col Satish R Chandar.
+Indian dental students’ vaccination status, knowledge, attitudes, practices regarding Hepatitis B. Int J Appl Dent Sci 2017;3(3):86-90.